DeloitteAU/rhythm-ui/components/RuiAlert/readme.md

 ## Accessibility
 This component adheres to section [3.2 Alert](https://www.w3.org/TR/wai-aria-practices/#alert) from the W3C Guidelines.

-The component adds the `role="alert"` to the host element as soon as it is rendered on the page, thus notifying the user of the existence of the alert.
+The component adds the `role="alert"` and `aria-live="polite"` to the host element as soon as it is rendered on the page, thus notifying the user of the existence of the alert.
 Please note that adding multiple alerts to a page will result in multiple alerts being called out to the users using screen readers.

 ## Examples and variations